 Chemicals safety report

-Ekotox Centers are providing consultancy services and customers support in the area of EU chemicals legislation – REACH Registration.
-Only Representative, REACH Authorisation, REACH/CLP Screening, Safety Data Sheets, Legal Compliance Services.
+Ekotox Centers offer consultancy for EU chemicals law: REACH Registration, Only Representative, Authorisation, REACH/CLP Screening, Safety Data Sheets, Legal Compliance.

 We offer to you advisory as follows: